thalassa-cloud/terraform-provider-thalassa/docs/resources/kubernetes_cluster.md

 - `labels` (Map of String) Labels for the Kubernetes Cluster
 - `pod_security_standards_profile` (String) Pod security standards profile of the Kubernetes Cluster
 - `region` (String) Region of the Kubernetes Cluster.
 Required for hosted-control-plane clusters.
-- `subnet` (String) Subnet of the Kubernetes Cluster.
+- `subnet_id` (String) Subnet of the Kubernetes Cluster.
 Required for managed clusters.

 ### Read-Only

 - `id` (String) The ID of this resource.
 - `slug` (String)
 - `status` (String) Status of the Kubernetes Cluster
+- `vpc_id` (String) VPC of the Kubernetes Cluster.
+This is automatically set when a subnet is provided.